twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** – Contains categories in the font overview (left side).
-* **TFRAMEGLYPHMEMBER** – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members.
+* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members.
 Shown automatically when switching to color mode.
-* **TFRAMEPALETTE** – Shows the color palette for use with multicolored fonts.
+* **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette for use with multicolored fonts.
 Shown automatically when switching to color mode.
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** (version 3.0 until 11.5) – Used when pressing **Next** in `TVALIDATIONWIZARDFORM`.